NOAA-OWP/ras2fim/doc/INSTALL.md

 ![](https://github.com/NOAA-OWP/ras2fim/blob/master/doc/conda_prompt.png)

 ### Step 5:
-In the Anaconda Promt, create the `ras2fim` conda environment from the cloned `environment.yml`.<br>
+In the Anaconda Promt, if this is a first time install, you can create the `ras2fim` conda environment from the cloned `environment.yml`.<br>
 ```
 conda env create -f environment.yml
 ```
 ![](https://github.com/NOAA-OWP/ras2fim/blob/master/doc/conda_create_env.png)
+If you already have it installed, you can verify the `environment` is installed by typing `conda env list` and you should see a line for ras2fim.<br/><br/>

 ### Step 6:
 Activate the newly created `ras2fim` conda environment.<br>